 Gotthelf Kummer was born on 23 January, 1774, in Neustadt, near Dresden, as the third son of Johann Gottfried Kummer (1730-1812), the founder of the famous German musical family Kummers.
 Gotthelf was trained the music from his father and practiced chiefly on the bassoon, touring with great success in many European countries.
 Gotthelf Kummer died in Dresden on 28 January, 1857.

 Following the steps of his father, Heinrich Kummer became a bassoon player and pianist, but never managed to approach his father’s success.
-Instead of that, he demonstrated outstanding capabilities in the rather distant from the music field—mechanics.
+Instead of that, he demonstrated outstanding capabilities in a field rather distant from that of music—mechanics.

-Heinrich concerted with success with his father all over the Germany from being 6 years old, playing the piano and later bassoon.
-For example, in 1816, after a series of concerts, last in Munich, the King Maximilian I Joseph of Bavaria awarded them with 300 golden ducats.
-In 1832 however, trying unsuccessfully to obtain a good permanent position as a musician, Heinrich leaved for two years for Poland, (a Russian province then), working as a piano teacher in the family of the former administrator of the Lowicz principality.
+Heinrich concerted with success with his father all over Germany from the age of 6 years old, playing the piano and later bassoon.
+For example, in 1816 the King Maximilian I Joseph of Bavaria awarded them with 300 golden ducats.
+In 1832 however, trying unsuccessfully to obtain a good permanent position as a musician, Heinrich left for two years for Poland, (a Russian province then), working as a piano teacher in the family of the former administrator of the Lowicz principality.
 In 1834 he went to St. Petersburg, Russia, where in 1837 he joined the Imperial Russian theater and opera orchestra as first bassoonist.

 Back in Switzerland and Germany, Heinrich Kummer was evidently more interested in shooting and rifles than in calculating devices.
 He made his rifles himself and even constructed a new System Kummer rifle (see the upper image), which received prizes on several exhibitions in Frankfurt, Bremen and Vienna.
 He even wrote a book about shooting.